 Blake Mycoskie (from Los Angeles, CA, USA) started TOMS over 17 years ago.

 TOMS was established by Blake Mycoskie as a designer footwear business selling trendy shoes for both men and women.

 Blake is a best-selling author, philanthropist, and serial entrepreneur best known for founding TOMS Shoes.
 He also developed the concept of One for One®, a business model that donates money to a charity for each item bought.

 They donate one-third of their earnings to local products.
 Over 100,000,000 lives have been improved by TOMS since they first launched.

 They have always aimed to make people's lives better through their business.

 Nike is a champion brand builder.
 Its advertising slogans—“Bo Knows,” “Just Do It,” “There Is No Finish Line”—have moved beyond advertising into popular expression.
 Its athletic footwear and clothing have become a piece of Americana.
 Its brand name is as well-known around the world as IBM and Coke.
 So it may come as a surprise […]

-Phil Knight and Bill Bowerman (from Beaverton, OR, USA) started Nike about 59 years ago.
+Phil Knight and Bill Bowerman (from Beaverton, OR, USA) started Nike over 59 years ago.

 On January 25, 1964, Bill Bowerman and Phil Knight founded the premium athletic footwear brand Nike.